 Case Study - City of Imperial Beach Land Use and Planning

-The HFHS team reviewed Imperial Beach’s municipal code and general plan, conducted interviews with staff, and compiled city data as well as that relevant to composting, community gardening, and other issues related to management of recoverable food and compostable materials.
-The city’s existing composting and resource management efforts were also reviewed.
-All data was analyzed and based on findings, the recommendations that follow in this study were formulated.
+The HFHS team reviewed Imperial Beach’s municipal code and general plan, conducted interviews with staff, and compiled city data on composting, community gardening, and issues related to managing of recoverable food and compostable materials.

-Imperial Beach, the "Most Southwesterly City in the Continental United States," is nestled between U.S. Naval Communication Station within the City of Coronado's jurisdiction and the shore of San Diego Bay to the north, on the east by the City of San Diego and on the south by the U.S./Mexican border.
-To the west lies the Pacific Ocean.
-Settlers arrived in the 1880s, with early subdivsions intended as a summer retreat for the residents of Imperial Valley (hence the name).
+Imperial Beach, the "Most Southwesterly City in the Continental United States," is nestled between U.S. Naval Communication Station within the City of Coronado's jurisdiction to the north, the City of San Diego to the the south, and the Pacific Ocean to the west.
+Settlers arrived in the 1880s, with early subdivsions intended as a summer retreat for the residents of Imperial Valley.
 It was during this time that labor workers congregated to construct the world’s largest resort at that time, the Hotel del Coronado.
 Many of the laborers stayed and remained in Imperial Beach, calling it their home.

 Imperial Beach is 4.5 square miles, and almost entirely built out with a few vacant parcels.
 The projected population of 28,230 residents in 2020, compared to its 2014 population of 27,149, reveals that there really isn’t room to grow.
 Future development will primarily take place through upgrading and reuse of existing parcels and possible reuse of Ream Field.
 Nearly 40% of the city is housing, and another 40% is open space or public facilities.
 Residents of Imperial Beach typically work elsewhere in the County of San Diego.